Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Results

 Another important characteristic of the track structure is the radial distribution of ionizations around the central beam axis of the incident primary particle beam, which directly affects the ion arrival time spectrum.
-At the pressures applied in this work (1~mbar and 2~mbar), secondary and higher-order delta electrons can travel up to a few mm from their point of origin before they reach a sub-ionization threshold.
-Fig.~\ref{fig_radial_distribution} shows the Geant4-DNA simulated ionization density in the drift region above the cell hole, which shows a strong decrease with radial distance from the central beam axis.
-The plateau towards lower radial distance is due to the collimation of the beam.
+At the pressures applied in this work (1~mbar and 2~mbar), secondary and higher-order delta electrons can travel up to a few centimeters from their point of origin before they thermalize.
+Fig.~\ref{fig_radial_distribution} presents the Geant4-DNA simulated ionization density in the drift region above the cell hole.
+Due to the contribution of secondary electrons, the ionization density at radial distances below about 1~mm at 2~mbar is slightly more than double the value at 1~mbar.
+This ratio gradually decreases at larger radial distances.
+The plateau observed at small radial distances reflects the collimation of the beam.
+For radial distances beyond the beam diameter, the ionization density approximately follows an inverse-square dependence on the radial distance.